 The recent price jumps in daily necessities such as electricity, food and transportation have made Singaporeans jittery about the value of their savings and wealth.
-While year-on-year headline inflation rates hit as high as 7.5% in August 2022, savings account rates in banks remain low.
+While inflation rates in Singapore have stayed at elevated levels, savings account rates at banks remain low.

 As many Singaporeans have substantial CPF savings relative to cash, one burning question may be this: Are my CPF savings able to keep pace with the stubborn inflation?